Oracle Intelligent Advisor: Versions

-Applications and Academic Interest
+Applications and academic interest

 The Oracle Policy Automation software has been publicly deployed on many government websites.
 In Australia, the Department of Immigration and Citizenship uses it for visitors to check their eligibility for visas.
 The UK Revenue and Customs agency uses it for their Employment Status Indicator assessment tool; the UK government's old online portal for businesses also used OPA for over 60 interactive tools, while the United States IRS uses the software for guidance on tax law.
 In France, the CNAF uses Oracle Intelligent Advisor for benefit calculations.
 In the private sector, Oracle Intelligent Advisor is widely represented amongst different industries and brands.

 Oracle Policy Modeling's controlled natural language approach to rule authoring has been the subject of some research.
 The product was also used to help establish the viability of the Legal Knowledge Interchange Format standard developed by the Estrella Project.

 Dr. Jason Sender of Rule Analytics Ltd. produced a paper entitled "The Application of Design Patterns to Oracle Policy Automation" extracts of which are presented on this Intelligent Advisor Community website.

-Acquisition and Product Name Changes
+Acquisition and product name changes

 RuleBurst acquired the assets of HaleySystems in November 2007.
 At that time, RuleBurst and Haley were both marketing "natural language business rules" software and were considered competitors.
-Prior to being acquired, Haley Systems had licensed its HaleyAuthority rules product to Siebel Systems.
-Haley Authority was made available in Siebel 8.0 with the integration going under the name "Siebel Business Rules".
+Prior to being acquired, HaleySystems had licensed its HaleyAuthority rules product to Siebel Systems.
+HaleyAuthority was made available in Siebel 8.0 with the integration going under the name "Siebel Business Rules".
 When Oracle acquired RuleBurst, Oracle standardized naming across the entire platform, first as Oracle Policy Automation, then with Oracle Intelligent Advisor representing the overall family comprising desktop tools, server components and integration capabilities starting in December 2019.